 - 5.3a.
 Coursework Explain how the California Dyslexia Guidelines are incorporated into the program for all candidates.
 (300 words or less). - 5.3b.
+Coursework Provide direct link(s) to specific location(s) in course syllabi where the content of the California Dyslexia Guidelines is clearly identified.

+\5.3c.
+Clinical Practice

-Coursework Provide direct link(s) to specific location(s) in course syllabi where the content of the California Dyslexia Guidelines is clearly identified. - 5.3c.
-Clinical Practice Explain how the program ensures that all candidates have opportunities in clinical practice settings to observe and practice the concepts and strategies included in the California Dyslexia Guidelines.
-Given that not every candidate will have a child with dyslexia in their clinical practice setting, describe steps taken to ensure that there are other opportunities for these candidates to practice strategies identified in the California Dyslexia Guidelines.
-Describe how the program is tracking the clinical practice experiences related to dyslexia that each candidate is provided.
+Explain how the program provides, to the extent practicable, opportunities for candidates in clinical practice settings to observe and practice the concepts and strategies included in the California Dyslexia Guidelines.
+Given that not every candidate will have a child with dyslexia in their clinical practice setting, describe steps taken to provide other opportunities for these candidates to practice strategies identified in the California Dyslexia Guidelines.
+(See 5.3f below)

-Additionally, provide all of the following:
+Additionally, provide all of the following evidence:

-- 5.3d.
-Communication/Agreement with Districts Direct link(s) to sample MOU(s) or other documentation describing expectations for clinical practice settings related to students with dyslexia. - 5.3e.
-Candidate Information Direct link(s) to location(s) in candidate handbooks or other candidate material that explains the program expectations around the California Dyslexia Guidelines. - 5.3f.
-Candidate Clinical Practice Opportunities Direct link(s) to locations in clinical practice observation tools that document that candidates have opportunities to practice and be provided feedback on the skills identified in the California Dyslexia Guidelines.
+- \5.3d.
+Communication/Agreement with Districts Direct link(s) to sample MOU(s) or other documentation describing expectations for clinical practice settings related to providing, to the extent practicable, opportunities for candidates in clinical practice settings to observe and practice the concepts and strategies included in the California Dyslexia Guidelines. - 5.3e.
+Candidate Information Direct link(s) to location(s) in candidate handbooks or other candidate material that explains the program expectations around the California Dyslexia Guidelines. - \5.3f.
+Provide direct links to specific evidence showing how candidates are provided opportunities to learn about and, where possible, observe how schools/teachers use the skills described in California Dyslexia Guidelines (may be combined with 5.3c above).